slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Part of being a man is being a protector of everyone who comes into your life.
-Part of being a man is getting shit done. a real man loves problems. it's an opportunity to do your best.
+Part of being a man is getting shit done. a real man loves problems. it’s an opportunity to do your best.
 5Cs: courage, congruence, confidence, calibration, conviction Manhood is Defined by Your Values and Your Code (integrity, honor, service, and generosity should be at the top of your list)